dc740/django-coveragepy-github-action/README.md

-# Python Django Coverage GitHub Action
+# Python Django coverage.py GitHub Action

-Github Action to integrate Coverage with Django on a Python Slim Docker image
+Github Action to integrate Coverage.py with Django on every pull request.
+It comes with a bundled PostgreSQL DB to run the test against.

 ## Inputs